 Kea Point Trail – Mt Cook National Park

 Set at the foot of Mt Cook and its smaller siblings, the Kea is a tiddler of a walk, with an hour giving plenty of time to take in the views.
-But it’s breathtaking enough to warrant a same-day repeat trip — morning and evening.
-It’s all about the light.
+But it’s breathtaking enough to warrant a same-day repeat trip — morning and evening to make the most of the light’s perspective-changing quality.

 Shale footing winds gently up towards the base of Mt Sefton and its glacial terminal lake.
 Perpetual giver of avalanche, Sefton lingers close enough for you to spot the snow slides if you have an eagle eye and far enough away to keep you cosy in your van at night with soft rumblings.
 New Zealand’s answer to rain on a window pane.

-If you walk the trail once, do it towards sunset when the light sets the landscape on fire with orange and purple.
+If you walk the trail once, do it towards sunset when the light sets the landscape aflame in orange and purple.
 Headphones in, emotive playlist on.
 Shudder.

 Hooker Valley Trail – Mt Cook National Park